diydan/virtualclassroomclient/PRODUCTION.md

 ### Production Use
-Once you've got the Quickstart app up and running, it's time for a more in-depth look the requirements and options available for production use.
+The Virtual Classroom Client is a single page Javascript web application, that can be seamlessly embedded in any HTML page and rendered in a browser.

 ### Authentication
 All api calls from the Virtual Classroom Client must be authenticated using JSON Web Tokens.
 For more information on this see [Authentication](AUTH.md)

 ### Browser Support
-The Virtual Classroom Client is a single page Javascript web application.
-It uses web-rtc for video and voice calls and websockets for real-time messaging.
+The Virtual Classroom Client uses web-rtc for video and voice calls and websockets for real-time messaging.
 Browser support is below.

 Edge | Firefox | Chrome | Opera | Safari | Safari iOS | Chrome Android | Firefox Android | Samsung
 -----|---------|--------|-----|---------|--------|-----|---------|--------|